 Prepositions are one of the four cornerstone skills of natural English speech for non-natives.
-The main challenge when learning English prepositions is that they can be very different from your mother tongue.
+The main challenge when learning prepositions in English is that they can be very different from your mother tongue.
 It is better to learn prepositions by examples — this way you will establish a connection between form and meaning of preposition in your mind.

 The prepositions below are divided into groups of application: prepositions of place and time.
 The second part of this entry contains a summary table for prepositions of time and place.